IwannabeRealnerD/nextjs-starter-kit/README.md

 - [Environment](setting_description/Environment.md)
 - [Linting_and_Formatting](setting_description/Linting and Formating.md)
+  - This project uses complex and strict linting rules.
+Please read this document carefully to avoid potential issues or conflicts with personal preferences.

 ## Getting started in your local environment

 - To get started with this project, you need to clone the reapository and install the dependency.